HRLA41-BECHAMPIONS/searchBar/README.md

 Transform *App.js*'s inline styles into a css stylesheet.

-Merge all component stylesheets to ensure that there are no conflicts between them. h
+Merge all component stylesheets to ensure that there are no conflicts between them.

 **How to navigate:**